mfindler/Toilet-Solitaire-1/README.md

 [One set of rules] If the first and fourth card are the same suit, remove and discard the second and third cards.
 If the first and fourth card are the same number (or the same face card [Rank]), remove and discard all four cards.
 If neither of these scenarios describes the hand, draw another card from the back.
 [10 pts]

 Additional rules (the way I play) –
 (1)	If two neighboring cards have the same Rank, Remove them.
+If 1st ane 4th have same Rank, remove all 4.
 [10 pts] (2)	If the 1st and 4th have the same suit and the 1st and 2nd are the same Rank, Remove 1st, 2nd, and 3rd card.
 [10 pts] (3)	Keep Score – what does this mean? <5 remaining cards is a win, 0 is a super win.
 (I have never had a super win!)
 [10]
 a.
 Extra Credit [+2 pts] Have system automatically play game to determine chances of Super Win!